 The National Education Association (NEA) has called for the elimination of Native sports mascots.

-Given these facts, it is the hope of the Committee of 500 Years of Dignity and Resistance that you will join our efforts in eliminating harmful, racist Native American sports mascots from public schools; as well as getting the Cleveland MLB team to change its name.
+Given these facts, it is the hope of the Committee of 500 Years of Dignity and Resistance that you will join our efforts in eliminating harmful, racist Native American sports mascots from public schools.

 Sign up for our mailing list at the top of our website for other action alerts.